rbaxter1/redis-hackathon-2021/readme.md

 ## What is *The Network*?

-*The Network* is a mobile application that enables you to build your own personal buying and selling network for whatever you like.
+*The Network* is a technology platform that enables you to build your own personal buying and selling network.
 When you meet people you want transact with, tell them to "join my network".
-Whether your an artist building a distribution network for your creations, or a group of sports fans coordinating ticket sales, *The Network* is a space that makes transacting easy.
+Whether you are an artist building a distribution network for your creations, or a group of sports fans coordinating ticket sales, *The Network* is a space that makes building networks and transacting easy.

 ## Use of Redis